Visiting Jalatlaco, Oaxaca’s Most Darling Neighborhood

 Final Thoughts: Visiting Jalatlaco Oaxaca

-Within walking distance of Oaxaca’s historic center, Jalatlaco is a picturesque neighborhood that you can’t miss while visiting Oaxaca City.
+Within walking distance of Oaxacaโs historic center, Jalatlaco is a picturesque neighborhood that you can’t miss while visiting Oaxaca City.
 Whether you book a hotel in the neighborhood or just visit for an afternoon, you’ll find yourself enchanted by this charming corner of Oaxaca City.
+As you plan the rest of your Mexico adventures, be sure to check out my other Oaxaca travel guides, and my Puerto Escondido travel guides if you’re interested in Oaxaca’s coast.